ussserrr/stm32pio/README.md

     - Python 3.5+
   - For usage:
     - macOS or Linux OS
-    - STM32CubeMX (all recent versions) with downloaded needed framework (F0, F1, ...).
-Try to generate code in the ordinary way (through the GUI) at least once before running stm32pio
+    - STM32CubeMX (all recent versions) with downloaded necessary frameworks (F0, F1, etc.).
+Try to generate code in ordinary way (through the GUI) at least once before running stm32pio
-    - Java CLI (JRE) (likely already installed if STM32CubeMX works)
+    - Java CLI (JRE) (likely is already installed if STM32CubeMX works)
     - PlatformIO CLI (from Atom you can run `Menubar -> PlatformIO -> Install Shell Commands`).
-Therefore, currently stm32pio doesn't support Windows due to lack of the PlatformIO CLI.
+Therefore, currently stm32pio doesn't support Windows due to the lack of the PlatformIO CLI.

 ## Usage
 Check `settings.py` to make sure that all user-specific parameters (path to the STM32CubeMX executable) are valid.
 Run